-- Chair, Director, Institute Discrimination & Harassment Response Office
+- Director, Institute Discrimination & Harassment Response Office

 - Director of Engagement for Diversity and Inclusion, Institute Community and Equity Office

-- Associate Dean, Student Conduct & Community Standards
+- Associate Dean for Student Conduct & Community Standards

 - Captain, MIT Police

-- Senior Associate Dean for Diversity and Community Involvement
+- Senior Associate Dean of Diversity and Community Involvement

 - Assistant Dean for Graduate Education

 - Associate Dean and Director, Office of Minority Education